togaritogarikun/TeXfiles/README.md

 **column_1/** and **column_2/**.
 Each directory holds
-template files which could be used for reports with one column or two columns.
+template files which could be used for reports with one column or two columns, respectively.

 #### :black_small_square: report/column_1 or column_2/report_temp_c1.tex or report_temp_c1.tex
 This is the main TeX-file.